TimCUHK/2022.0128/scripts/README.md

 # Script sample

-Sample script for replication of results in Figure 7 of "Automation of Strategic Data Prioritization in System Model Calibration: Sensor Placement"
+Sample script for replication of results in Figure 7 of "Automation of Strategic Data Prioritization in System Model Calibration: Sensor Placement".